 The council reviewed each of the options and asked for more information about facilities that could accommodate local and regional competitions.
 The council directed staff to return at a later date to further define program needs, site considerations and potential city involvement in this major undertaking, and to seek alternative funding sources, including both capital and operating partners.

 At the City Council’s March 23, 2009 Study Session briefing, the Council asked staff to further define program needs, site considerations and alternative funding sources, including capital and operating partners for a regional aquatics center.

 There was general support for a major aquatic facility to meet the recreational and competitive swimming needs, though there was concern about building and operating costs.
 The staff has met with SPLASH and several nearby cities and determined that there is a sufficient level of interest to continue evaluating the idea of a multi-city partnership to address regional aquatic needs.

-Bellevue Aquatics Center Feasibility Study:
+2009 Bellevue Aquatic Center Feasibility Study